Giving more to the causes you care about and less to the IRS is not a contradiction.

 Good charitable planning does both.
 The tools that accomplish one almost always accomplish the other.

-Charitable planning uses legal structures to direct assets to the causes you care about while reducing income, gift, and estate taxes.
+Book free consultationCharitable planning uses legal structures to direct assets to the causes you care about while reducing income, gift, and estate taxes.
 Common tools include donor advised funds, charitable remainder trusts, charitable lead trusts, and qualified charitable distributions from IRAs.
-The best charitable plans accomplish both goals at once — meaningful giving and meaningful tax reduction — without treating either as secondary.
+The best charitable plans accomplish both goals at once (meaningful giving and meaningful tax reduction) without treating either as secondary.

-The clients who get the most out of charitable planning are usually the ones who realize those two approaches don't have to be separate.
+The clients who get the most out of charitable planning are usually the ones who realize those two approaches do not have to be separate.
 A well-structured charitable plan amplifies the impact of your giving, reduces your tax burden in ways that free up more resources for the causes you care about, and integrates with your broader estate plan so your charitable intentions survive beyond your lifetime.

-We work with clients across both ends of that spectrum — those who start with a charitable goal and want to understand the tax implications, and those who start with a tax problem and discover that charitable tools offer the most elegant solution.
+We work with clients across both ends of that spectrum.
+Those who start with a charitable goal and want to understand the tax implications, and those who start with a tax problem and discover that charitable tools offer the most elegant solution.

 A donor advised fund is the simplest entry point into structured charitable giving.
-You contribute assets to a sponsoring organization — a community foundation or a financial institution like Fidelity Charitable or Schwab Charitable — take an immediate income tax deduction, and then recommend grants to specific charities over time at your own pace.
+You contribute assets to a sponsoring organization (a community foundation or a financial institution like Fidelity Charitable or Schwab Charitable), take an immediate income tax deduction, and then recommend grants to specific charities over time at your own pace.

 Contributing appreciated securities directly to a DAF rather than selling them first eliminates the capital gains tax on the appreciation entirely.
 The deduction is based on the full fair market value of the securities on the date of contribution.